shini4i/argo-watcher/README.md

 </div>

 ## Project Description

-Starting from version 0.1.0, the project entered a semi-stable state.
-No significant changes are expected.

 The main idea is that this simple app will act as a "proxy" between pipelines and ArgoCD.